 What is a Presidential Diversity Scholarship?

 The Presidential Diversity Scholarship (PDS), a $128,000 scholarship ($32,000 per year) was first awarded in 2000-2001 to encourage further diversity in the student body, and thereby ultimately enhance educational benefits for all students.
 In celebration of the 10th year of the Presidential Diversity Scholarship, the dollar value of the scholarship was increased and the program expanded to include students of any racial background who have demonstrated commitment to, and appreciation for, racial and ethnic diversity.
-Once on campus, Presidential Diversity Scholars are expected to participate in activities planned for this group of students and coordinated by the Dean of Student Life.
+Once on campus, Presidential Diversity Scholars are expected to participate in activities planned for this group of students and coordinated by the Dean of Student Life, including participation in a mentorship program.

 Who is named a Presidential Diversity Scholar?